Foundation or Concrete Problems in the Industrial District of Seattle

 Another service they perform is mudjacking.
 Mudjacking is often called slab jacking or mud jacking.
 This is the method used to raise up sections of your concrete walk, patio or driveway that has slowly sunk into the soil over the years.

-During this mud jacking process, your technician will force a mud-like substance underneath the portion of your slab that needs to be raised up.
+During this mud jacking process, a good technician will force a mud-like substance underneath the portion of your slab that needs to be raised up.
 That substance fills the gaps below the slab, hardens and forces the concrete slab up.
 Pretty cool.

 When done, your walkway, patio or driveway will look a lot better once all the sections are back to the same height, and nobody will be tripping on them any longer either.